bucs110fall2023/final-project-easy-py/README.md

 ## Project Description

-An rpg with stats attack option and a modicum of plot
+An rpg with stats attack options, and a modicum of plot

 ***